uriel1998/cmus_pls/README.md

 You should be able to use this as-is without Lizzy existing, you'll just be limited to PLS conversion.
 Please note that you must manually set lizzyroot in this script.

+Updated because %20 is not needed in file line

 Licensed under a Creative Commons BY-SA 3.0 Unported license To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.